LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

   @RetainDeletions (optional)
     - Default = 0
     - Set to 1 to keep deleted items in M-Files in the SQL table shown as "deleted" or the label of property 27 with the date time of the deletion.
+  @IsDocumentCollection (optional)
+    - Default = 0 (use default object type for the class)
+    - Set to 1 to process objects with object type 9 (document collection) for the class.
   @Debug (optional)
     - Default = 0
     - 1 = Standard Debug Mode